SpudGunMan/gpsd2ham/README.md

 - *VarIM*
 - *Codec2 FreeDATA*

+## gpsd2nmea.sh

+This script will send gpsd data via gpspipe (gpsd-cient) into netcat for use with winlink

 ### Dev Notes
 - Recomened to run the tool before you start your QSO-app
 - submit issues or ideas